Primordial black holes ensued from exponential potential and coupling parameter in nonminimal derivative inflation model: Introduction

 It is well understood that, so as to generate detectable PBHs in RD stage, the amplitude of primordial curvature perturbations (${\cal R}$) must be amplified to specific order during inflationary era.
 Recrudescence of superhorizon scales related to enhanced amplitude of ${\cal R}$ to the horizon in RD domain, gives rise to formation of ultradense zones, and PBHs can be produced from gravitationally collapse of these zones.
 A sufficient amplification of the power spectrum of ${\cal R}$ to order ${\cal P}_{\cal R}\sim{\cal O}(10^{-2})$ at small scales is necessitated to generate detectable PBHs, whereas the recent observations of CMB anisotropies confined the power spectrum of ${\cal R}$ to ${\cal P}^{*}_{\cal R}\sim2.1 \times 10^{-9}$ \cite{akrami:2018} at pivot scale $k_{*}=0.05~ \rm Mpc^{-1}$.
-Heretofore, multifarious technical methods have been suggested by researchers to achieve amplified curvature power spectrum with the amount around $10^{7}$ times larger than scalar power spectrum at CMB scales \cite{Ivanov:2017,Frampton:2010,Inomata:2017,Carr:2020,Bird:2016,Clesse:2017,Sasaki:2016,Carr:2016,Belotsky:2014, Belotsky:2019,OGLE,HSC,Katz,Khlopov:2010,Cai:2018,Ballesteros:2020a,Kamenshchik:2019,fu:2019,Dalianis:2019, mahbub:2020,mishra:2020,Fumagalli:2020a,Liu:2020,Solbi-a:2021,Solbi-b:2021,Teimoori-b:2021,Laha:2019,Teimoori:2021, fu:2020,Dalianis:2020,Dasgupta:2020,Pi,Garcia-Bellido:2017,Motohashi:2017,Heydari:2021,Rezazadeh:2021}.
+Heretofore, multifarious technical methods have been suggested by researchers to achieve amplified curvature power spectrum with the amount around $10^{7}$ times larger than scalar power spectrum at CMB scales \cite{Ivanov:2017,Frampton:2010,Inomata:2017,Carr:2020,Bird:2016,Clesse:2017,Sasaki:2016,Carr:2016,Belotsky:2014, Belotsky:2019,OGLE,HSC,Katz,Khlopov:2010,Cai:2018,Ballesteros:2020a,Kamenshchik:2019,fu:2019,Dalianis:2019, mahbub:2020,mishra:2020,Fumagalli:2020a,Braglia:2020,Braglia:2021,Dalianis:2021,Garcia-Bellido:2017pdu,Germani:2017, Ballesteros:2018,Liu:2020,Solbi-a:2021,Solbi-b:2021,Teimoori-b:2021,Laha:2019,Teimoori:2021, fu:2020,Dalianis:2020,Dasgupta:2020,Pi,Garcia-Bellido:2017,Motohashi:2017,Heydari:2021,Rezazadeh:2021,Yogesh:2021, Domenech-a:2020,Domenech-b:2021,Kimura:2021,Kawai:2021,Kawai:2021edk,Lin:2020,Lin-b:2021,Lu:2020,Zhang:2021, Domenech:2020b}.
 Pi \emph{et al}. in \cite{Pi} could attain this amplification in ${\cal P}_{\cal R}$ using the Starobinsky $R^2$ model with a non-minimally coupled scalar field $\chi$, through the mortal oscillations during the transition from the first phase of inflation to the second one.
-Another method to amplify ${\cal P}_{\cal R}$ is proposed by \cite{Dalianis:2019,mahbub:2020,Garcia-Bellido:2017,Motohashi:2017} through applying inflationary potentials for their models with an inflection point.
-A further appropriate way to enhance the scalar power spectrum is attained by slowing down the inflaton field during a transient era of Ultra Slow-Roll (USR) inflation in comparison with Slow-Roll inflation owing to increase the friction.
-In pursuance of this aim NonMinimal Derivative Coupling to gravity (NMDC) model has been chosen in \cite{Germeni:2010,Defelice:2011,Tsujikawa:2012,Tsujikawa:2013,Defelice:2013,Dalianis:2020,fu:2019,fu:2020,Teimoori:2021,Heydari:2021}.
+Recently, a similar model of two-field inflation has been proposed by Braglia \emph{et al}. for generating PBHs and GWs \cite{Braglia:2020}.
+In the model unlike that of Pi \emph{et al}. \cite{Braglia:2021} a very broad peak in the Scalar power spectrum and therefore PBHs with a broader mass function, and also specific oscillatory pattern in the stochastic gravitational wave background, akin to \cite{Barnacka}, could have been produced.
+Further similar model for producing oscillatory GWs is presented in \cite{Dalianis:2021}.
+Another method to amplify ${\cal P}_{\cal R}$ is proposed by \cite{Dalianis:2019,mahbub:2020,Garcia-Bellido:2017,Motohashi:2017,Garcia-Bellido:2017pdu,Germani:2017,Ballesteros:2018} through applying inflationary potentials for their models with an inflection point.
+In these models an enhancement in the scalar power spectrum is attained by slowing down the inflaton field during a transient era of Ultra Slow-Roll (USR) inflation in comparison with Slow-Roll inflation because of an inflection point in the potential.
+Another appropriate way to produce an USR phase and slowing down the inflaton is increasing the friction by applying the NonMinimal Derivative Coupling to gravity (NMDC) framework for the models \cite{Germeni:2010,Defelice:2011,Tsujikawa:2012,Tsujikawa:2013,Defelice:2013,Dalianis:2020,fu:2019,fu:2020, Teimoori:2021,Heydari:2021}.

 The framework of NMDC constructed of nonminimal coupling between field derivative and the Einstein tensor is a subdivision of the comprehensive scalar-tensor theories with second order equation of motion, like as General Relativity (GR), to wit the Horndeski theory \cite{Defelice:2011,Tsujikawa:2012,Tsujikawa:2013,Defelice:2013,Horndeski:1974}.
 The Horndeski theory forestalls the model from negative energy and the Ostrogradski instability \cite{ostrogradski:1850,Langlois,Chen,Rham}.